 As I said though, there are some slight tweaks.
 The main one being the change in base and Turbo clockspeeds.
 Out of the box the Core i7 7700K comes with a 4.2GHz base and 4.5GHz Turbo frequency.
 This is a function of Kaby Lake being an optimised version of the Skylake architecture’s 14nm design.
 Twelve months after then inaugural Skylake release Intel have been able to wring a little more performance out of the silicon with only a little extra energy required using small changes in the production process, now called 14nm+.

 The other big change is the new Kaby Lake media engine.
 This means that as of now 4K media streaming is available on the PC because Intel have enabled hardware-level acceleration for the encoding and decoding of 10-bit HEVC content.
 Despite having the power to run 4K media the Skylake and Broadwell generations haven’t had the native hardware acceleration necessary for streaming the 4K out of Netflix.
-Though you are still going to have to use the Edge browser if you want to get it going on your PC.
+Though you are still going to have to use the Edge browser if you want it running on your PC.

 When it comes to the CPU-based graphics inside the i7 7700K they’re exactly what you might expect, entirely irrelevant to us.
 We’re dedicated to PC gaming here at PCGamesN, and Intel’s HD graphics are not.
 End of.

+Compared with the Skylake i7 it’s replacing though it’s not as clear cut.
 As expected, the clockspeed bump from a Turbo of 4.2GHz with the Core i7 6700K to 4.5GHz with the i7 7700K means the Kaby Lake chip is able to produce higher benchmark performance across the board compared with the Skylake CPU.
 Realistically though the performance uplift is observable but not tangible.
-The 7700K is some 6-7% quicker in our straight CPU benchmarks, but less than 2% quicker when we use Futuremark's system-wide tests.
+The 7700K is some 6-7% quicker in our straight CPU benchmarks, but less than 2% quicker when we use Futuremark’s system-wide tests.

 The PCMark and 3DMark scores are indicative of what little difference the optimisation of the Kaby Lake CPUs has made upon gaming performance.
 I’ve chosen the Hitman and Doom benchmarks, using the DirectX 12 and Vulkan APIs respectively, as they’re the ones with the greatest difference in benchmark scores.
 The DX11 Total War: Attila and DX12 Deus Ex: Mankind Divided tests showed absolutely no variance between the Skylake and Kaby Lake chips.